Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 Let us conclude this section by briefly discussing inclusions in the commutative setting.

 \fix For the remainder of this section we will therefore assume that both algebras in the inclusion referred to in \ref {StandingThree} are commutative, and also unital for simplicity.
-We may therefore assume that $A=C(X)$ and $B=C(Y)$, where $X$ and $Y$ are compact Hausdorff spaces, and $A$ is seen as a subalgebra of $B$ by means of an injective *-homomorphism of the form where $\pi :Y\to X$ is a continuous surjection.
+We may therefore assume that $A=C(X)$ and $B=C(Y)$, where $X$ and $Y$ are compact Hausdorff spaces, and $A$ is seen as a subalgebra of $B$ by means of an injective $*$-homomorphism of the form